sumand4l/html-css-beginner-projects/README.md

-## Begginer Friendly Websites made using HTML, CSS, JavaScript
+## Begginer Friendly Projects made using HTML5, CSS3, JavaScript

-> This my collective projects made using pure HTML, CSS, JavaScript.
+> This repo is collection of my projects (mostly sites) made using HTML5, CSS3, JavaScript.
 I made these while learning so some of them are inspired from YouTube content creators, so many many Thanks to them :)

+P.S Some of the projects may contain CSS frameworks or JS Library

 ### ⏬ Websites